ameliaritger/temperature-workshop/README.md

-# temperature-workshop
+# Welcome to the spring 2020 temperature workshop Readme!

-For Spring 2020 temperature data imaging workshop in the [Ecology, Evolution, and Marine Biology](https://www.eemb.ucsb.edu/) department at UCSB.
+For Spring 2020 temperature data imaging workshop organized by Emily Hardison and Amelia Ritger (GitHub: [@ameliaritger](https://github.com/ameliaritger)), with support from Sam Csik (GitHub: [@samanthacsik](https://github.com/samanthacsik)) in the [Ecology, Evolution, and Marine Biology](https://www.eemb.ucsb.edu/) department at UCSB.

-Organized by Emily Hardison and Amelia Ritger (GitHub: [@ameliaritger](https://github.com/ameliaritger)), with support from Sam Csik (GitHub: [@samanthacsik](https://github.com/samanthacsik)).